2000 Years of Pagan Past

 Religion has always been very important for Armenians.
 Throughout the territory of historical Armenia and Armenia today there are many churches built from the 4th century to the present day.
 Even one of the oldest capitals of Armenia, the city of Ani is called “the city of 1,001 churches”.

 The Monastery of the Spear

-A significant role in the history of Armenian religion has The Geghard Monastery.
-While the main chapel was built in 1,215, the monastery complex was founded in the 4th century by Gregory the Illuminator at the site of a sacred spring inside a cave.
+A significant place in the history of Armenian religion is The Geghard Monastery.
+While the main chapel was built in 1215, the monastery complex was founded in the 4th century by Gregory the Illuminator at the site of a sacred spring inside a cave.
 The monastery had thus been originally named Ayrivank, meaning “the Monastery of the Cave.”
 The name commonly used for the monastery today, Geghard, or more fully Geghardavank, meaning ”the Monastery of the Spear”, originates from the spear which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, called here Thaddeus, and stored among many other relics.
 It is now displayed in the Echmiadzin museum, along with other religious treasures.
 Geghard is listed as a UNESCO World Heritage Site.